containers/podman-compose/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

 Please make sure it's not a bug in podman (in that case report it to podman) or your understanding of docker-compose or how rootless containers work (for example, it's normal for rootless container not to be able to listen for port less than 1024 like 80)

+please try to reproduce the bug in latest devel branch

 **To Reproduce**
 Steps to reproduce the behavior: